-The WingHaven Transportation Development District internally maintains five individual governmental funds, however, to conform with Governmental Accounting Standards, reporting is summarized into three major funds.
-Information is presented in the Statement of Net Position - Cash Basis, for the General Fund, the Debt Service Fund, and the Project Fund, which are all considered major funds.
+WingHaven Transportation Development District internally maintains five individual governmental funds, however, to conform with Governmental Accounting Standards, reporting is summarized into three major funds.
+Information is presented in the Governmental Funds Balance Sheet and Statement of Net Position - Cash Basis, for the General Fund, the Debt Service Fund, and the Project Fund, which are all considered major funds.
 The General Fund consists of: the Sales Tax Trust Fund, the Revenue Fund, and the Operating Fund.
-Internal fund information is shown as other supplementary information.
+The Debt Service Fund consists of: the Debt Service Fund.
+The Project Fund consists of: the Project Fund.

-Management's Discussion and Analysis For the Year Ended December 31, 2020 (Unaudited)
+Management's Discussion and Analysis For the Year Ended December 31, 2021 (Unaudited)